Gabriel Alves

-Gabriel Alcides Alves (born 10 February 2000) is a Brazilian professional footballer who plays as a defender and midfielder who plays for USL League One club Tormenta FC.
+Gabriel Alcides Alves (born 10 February 2000) is a Brazilian professional footballer who plays as a defender and midfielder who plays for USL Championship club Brooklyn FC.

 College career

 Born in São Paulo, Brazil, Alves moved to the United States and played college soccer for Marshall University from 2020 until 2022.
 He made a total of 52 appearances and scored two goals over three seasons for the Thundering Herd, being a part of the team that won both the 2020 Conference USA Regular Season and the 2020 NCAA College Cup, with the latter trophy being Marshall's first-ever men's soccer national title, as well as Conference USA's first-ever national championship in any team sport.
 In the same year, he was named to the Conference USA's All-Conference Freshman Team.

 Having captained the Herd throughout the 2022 season, the team's first campaign in the Sun Belt Conference, Alves was invited to the 2023 MLS Showcase.